adamfortuno/Demo.AstraDB.Airline/ReadMe.md

 8. Select the keyspace name from the **Target Keyspace** drop down.
 9. Click the **Next** button.

-At this point, you have loadd the city (departure and destination) data into the database.
+At this point, you have loaded the city (departure and destination) data into the database.
 Now, you'll upload the flight data into the database.

 10. Load the `flight_by_id.csv` file as you did with the `city.csv` data.
 Ensure the table name is `flight_by_id` and set the partition key to `id`.